Ungerer221/Ideation-Term4-Project/README.md

 ![Firebase](https://img.shields.io/badge/firebase-%23039BE5.svg?style=for-the-badge&logo=firebase)

-Firebase is the backend services i am using for this project
+Firebase is the backend services I am using for this project

 ### Ai services used